 Prefer Embedded XMP over Embedded IPTC toggles the preference when the two sets of data are present in the XMP file; the legacy IPTC fields or XMP fields.
 You can find more info on the difference in this article: XMP and IPTC

 Prefer Sidecar XMP over Embedded Metadata toggles the preference between metadata information in sidecar XMP files (in either IPTC or XMP schema) over the XMP information embedded in the source file.

-Above all, Capture One will never write metadata to source files; all metadata changes are done via proxy file.
+NOTE: Above all, Capture One will never write metadata to source files; all metadata changes are done via proxy file.